Veilcat/website/docs/Portfolio/Computer Science.md

 # Computer Science
 ## Bachelor's Degree
-In December 2024 I will graduate from UC Santa Cruz with a Bachelor's Degree in Computer Science.
+In December 2024 completed my degree requirements for a B.A. in Computer Science at UC Santa Cruz.

 ## Software Engineering
 ### Programming & Scripting